telerik/kendo-react-layout/docs/panelbar/index.md

 ## Configuration

 ### Items

-By default, the PanelBar enables you to make its content appear by setting the `expanded` option to `true`.
+By default, the PanelBar enables you to make its content appear by setting the [`expanded`](https://github.com/telerik/kendo-react-layout/blob/master/docs/panelbar/api.md#expanded-booleandefault-false) option to `true`.
 When configured to `false`, it hides the content.

 ```html

 ```
 ```jsx

 ```

-Setting the `disabled` option from its default `false` configuration to `true` disables the display of a PanelBar item.
-Thsi means that its content cannot be exapnded.
+Setting the [`disabled`](https://github.com/telerik/kendo-react-layout/blob/master/docs/panelbar/api.md#disabled-booleandefault-false) option from its default `false` configuration to `true` disables the display of a PanelBar item.
+This means that its content cannot be expanded.

 ```html

 ```
 ```jsx

 ```

-The PanelBar enables you to add selected CSS styles to an item of your choice by configuring the `selected` option from its `false` setting to `true`.
+The PanelBar enables you to add selected CSS styles to an item of your choice by configuring the [`selected`](https://github.com/telerik/kendo-react-layout/blob/master/docs/panelbar/api.md#selected-booleandefault-false) option from its `false` setting to `true`.

 ```html

 ```
 ```jsx

 ```

 The PanelBar enables you to set a title of your choice to any of its items.
-By default, the `title` option is set to `untitled`.
+By default, the [`title`](https://github.com/telerik/kendo-react-layout/blob/master/docs/panelbar/api.md#title-stringdefault-untitled) option is set to `untitled`.

 ```html

 ```
 ```jsx

 ```

-By setting the `id` option of the PanelBar, you are able to determine the key of the item so it is uniquely identified between render passes.
+By setting the [`id`](https://github.com/telerik/kendo-react-layout/blob/master/docs/panelbar/api.md#id-stringnumber) option of the PanelBar, you are able to determine the key of the item so it is uniquely identified between render passes.

 ```html

 ```
 ```jsx